London

 Bourbon Biscuits

 You can't come to London and not try a Bourbon Biscuit!
-Originally known as a 'Creola buiscuit', Bourbon's have been made in the city for over 110 years and are a true part of London's heritage.
+Originally known as a 'Creola biscuit', Bourbon's have been made in the city for over 110 years and are a true part of London's heritage.
 What's more, they're delicious!
-The combination of sweet chocolate biscuit, smooth chocolate butter cream and a crunch when you bite is irresistible.
+The combination of sweet chocolate biscuit, smooth chocolate buttercream, and a crunch when you bite is irresistible.
 So if you're looking for a true taste of London, be sure to try one of these biscuits.
 You'll find them in supermarkets throughout the city.

 Chelsea Bun